sagemath/trac_to_gh/Issue 6831.md

 # Issue 6831: [with patch, needs review] No more maximal dimension requirement for lattice polytopes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6831

 Original creator: novoselt